 Yes, the barcode numbers we supply can be used for any retail product (except books & magazines, because they require an ISBN or ISSN number).
 All retail products worldwide use an EAN or UPC barcode – and these are the type of barcodes that we sell.

-Some retailers require barcode verification reports (particularly in Australia, NZ, and the USA) .
-To our knowledge, we are the only barcode reseller that can supply GS1-accredited verification reports (done by an independent company).
+Some retailers require barcode verification reports (particularly in Australia, NZ, and the USA).
+To our knowledge, we are the only barcode reseller that can supply independently accredited verification reports (done by an independent company).
 This means that our barcodes are accepted by more retail companies worldwide than any other bar code reseller.
 Note: the barcode images we create for ISBN or ISSN numbers (books & magazines) are accepted worldwide.

 No, we cannot guarantee that all shops will accept our barcodes – no barcode company can guarantee this.
 Retailers have the right to have whatever barcoding requirements they want (ridiculous or not).
-However, we have sold thousands of barcodes to customers all over the world over the last six years, and our barcodes are being used successfully in countless retail stores worldwide.
+However, we have sold thousands of barcodes to customers in over 120 countries since we opened in 2007.

 No product or company information is contained in a barcode.
 The only link between a barcode and a product is formed on a retailer’s inventory & checkout system.
 When you give your product to a retailer, they will input your product details and barcode number into their system.
 After that, when they scan your barcode, the price and other product information will be visible on the checkout screen.